-Whether it be painkillers or benzodiazepines, prescription drugs have become a major problem.
+Whether it be painkillers or benzodiazepines, prescription drugs have become a major problem in South Carolina.
 Although they are prescribed by doctors to treat legitimate physical and mental conditions, these medications are highly addictive and are easily abused.
 Some of the more common benzos are Alprazolam, Ativan, Halcion, Klonopin, Librium, Niravam, Restoril, Valium and Xanax.
 Because these drugs are often prescribed by a medical professional, there is a misconception about how dangerous and harmful they truly are.
 In fact, the opioid crisis in America has been fueled by prescription drugs for some time.
 For example, a person needs prescription pain to recover from surgery and becomes addicted over time.
 Eventually, the doctor will stop writing prescriptions which leads them to source opioids illegally.

 Addiction to prescription drugs can be a challenge to detect but there are potential indicators, including a change in social circles, mood swings, reclusive behavior, drowsiness, or weakness.
 Frequent questions or conversation about new doctors should also raise suspicions, as this could be a sign of doctor shopping.

 It can begin in the most subtle way; a knee surgery or nagging pain that won’t go away.
 Over time, it becomes clear that the medicines approved to manage such conditions appear difficult to cope without, even though the condition may have already lessened.
 Having crossed the line from medical treatment into abuse, and then addiction, many individuals go through a process of doctor shopping—seeking to fill a prescription that no longer has a valid medical purpose.
 These individuals would benefit greatly from BriteLife’s prescription drugs rehab program in Hilton Head, South Carolina.

 When someone is in the grip of prescription drug addiction, they need rigorous drug rehab help to regain their physical, emotional and psychological health.
 Sometimes, drugs may be obtained from friends, a doctor friend or from the street.
 Since addiction is a persistent condition, it only gets crueler when left untreated.
 Finding a reputable prescription drug rehab center is one of the first steps in recouping your life.